avighnac/basic_math_operations/README.md

 }
 ```

-And that too with blazing fast speeds!
-Most of the heavy-lifting of these algorithms is written in x86 assembly in order to maximize its efficiency.
+And that too with blazing-fast speeds!
+Most of the heavy lifting of these algorithms is written in x86 assembly in order to maximize their efficiency.

 Downloading and using this library is as simple as including the header file (`basic_math_operations.h` or `basic_math_operations.hpp`), and linking the `libbasic_math_operations.a` file using `-L. -lbasic_math_operations`.